 Explanatory: Protect consumers when purchasing pre-packaged weight items.
-The number of inspections may vary depending on staff capacity.
+The

 Objective A.4.
 Effectively monitor catfish truth-in-labeling in restaurants

 Outcome: Annually inspect all restaurants selling catfish or catfish-like products for compliance with catfish labeling laws.

 A.4.1.
 Strategy: Conduct inspections to discern country-of-origin and method-of-production labeling of catfish and catfish-like fish in restaurants.